xcb990105/KGML/README.md

-This repository provides the code implementation for the paper **"A Knowledge-Guided Machine Learning Framework for Metal-Ligand Interactions Prediction in Metal Recovery under Data-Scarce Conditions"**.
+This repository provides the code implementation for the paper **"A Knowledge-Guided Machine Learning Framework for Metal-Ligand Interaction Prediction in Metal Recovery under Data-Scarce Conditions"**.
 It includes the three methods proposed in the article: **Model-Base**, **Model-KG**, and **Model-KGE**.

 The framework is capable of predicting the binding free energy between metal ions and organic compounds under the guidance of prior chemical knowledge.